gbataille/gitHUD/README.md

 ----------

 So of course, I wanted to check that whatever I was doing was useful.
-So I did a couple of benchmark with the Haskell criterion library.
+So I did a couple of benchmarks with the Haskell Criterion library.
 It's based on my system and does not guarantee any performances but it gives you an idea of the improvements.
 Here goes:
 * git-radar - full shell implementation